-As a small business owner, you might find yourself wondering what type of insurance coverage you need.
+As a cleaning service owner, you might find yourself wondering what type of business insurance you need.
 Is there something tailored to your specific business?
 What insurance company should you choose?
 What policies do you need as part of a cleaning insurance package?
 Our goal is to help make this process quick and simple.
 We do our best to answer any questions you may have in this article.

 A cleaning service business (often referred to as a janitorial business) can be demanding and full of risks.
 As a small business owner, you want to make sure you are covered with the right policy that will meet the needs of your company.